oleksandr-dubrov/bluetube/README.md

 +   _PyOBEX_
 +   _PyBluez_

-Before using this script the user must pair the bluetooth device with the PC.
+Before using this script the user should pair the bluetooth device with the PC.

-When the script is run for the first time, it prints the template of the configuration file.
-Edit this template and save to *bluetube.cfg* in the root directory of the script.
+If the bluetooth device is not accessible, the script can download ( and convert) files only.

 3 Installing.